stadtnavi/digitransit-ansible/Readme.md

 ### Automatic graph builds

-The docker container `data-builder` builds a new graph every night at 11 o'clock.
+The script `build-graph` builds a new graph every night at 1 o'clock.
-This is controlled by the systemd timer `data-builder` and if you want to modify this, then edit `data-builder.timer` and `data-builder.service`.
+This is controlled by the systemd timer `graph-build` and if you want to modify this, then edit `graph-build.timer` and `graph-build.service`.

-The original script also uploads data to dockerhub but since mfdz's version contains personally identifiable information we cannot do that.
-This means that the graph build needs to happen on the same machine as digitransit runs.

-The `data-builder` then tags the built image as `mfdz/opentripplanner-data-container-hb:test` `mfdz/opentripplanner-data-container-hb:local`.
-The `local` tag is what digitransit uses.

-Since the `data-container` containers are quite large, the `docker-prune` timer removes every night containers that have not been used for 3 days.

 ### Common tasks